 Anyone can google a concept.
 The trick is learning to apply it correctly.
 Diverse in the City® In one of my favorite Seinfeld episodes, New Yorker and comedian Jerry Seinfeld voices frustration when the rental car clerk acknowledges Jerry had a car rental reservation, but informs him they didn’t have the car he reserved: See, you know how to take the reservation, you just don’t … Continue reading Knowledge and Understanding

 It’s always the right time to think for ourselves.
 Diverse in the City® Creative thinking, analytical thinking and critical thinking are different types of thinking that involve different processes and have different objectives.
 We likely engage in all three when seeking to understand a problem, find new solutions for it and decide on the best course of action.
 So what is critical thinking?
 I’ve noticed … Continue reading Critical Thinking

 “I need a minute to sort out my brain.”
-My Second Grader What if I had said it instead of my second grader?
+My Second Grader When a second grader speaks the kind of truth we can all relate to, it’s cute, right?
+What if I had said it instead of my second grader?
 What about if your least favorite person said it?
 We receive and value a statement differently depending on who said it.
-Authority Bias; Halo & Horn Effects I asked my son a question the other day and before answering, he paused, looked … Continue reading Second Grader Wisdom
+Authority Bias; Halo & … Continue reading Second Grader Wisdom

 “So live that you wouldn’t be ashamed to sell the family parrot to the town gossip.”
 Will Rogers How much of what really goes on in our homes would we feel comfortable exposing to the world?
 The craziness, the gossip, the candid conversations?
 Of course some aspects of life are just private, but if that privacy was breached, would we be able to stand by … Continue reading The Family Parrot